skip navigation

 All players must be from the same school district or same community, except where:

-A player attends a public school in another community under the state's open enrollment law, or a private school in his/her community of residence or another community, in which case the player in question will have the option of playing for either his/her school's team or playing for the community's team – but not both.
+• A player attends a public school in another community under the state's open enrollment law, or a private school in the community of residence or another community, in which case that player will have the option of playing for either the school's team or playing for the community's team – but not both.
 An example: a player living in Mosinee, but attending school at Newman Catholic (Wausau), can play for Mosinee or Newman Catholic, not both.
 For purposes of this exception, home-schooled children can play either for the team from the school district in which they reside, or for the team associated with the school or community where they are allowed to play school sports or participate in other extracurricular activities, but not for both.

-However, no player attending public school, and living and going to school in the same community, can play on two unaffiliated teams during the same season.
-Some examples: a 7th grader from the territory covered by Eau Claire North High School can play on that team's "Blue" team (or "A" team) one week and on its "Red" team (or "B" team) another week, and "up" on the 8th grade team another week – these teams are all "affiliated."
+• However, no player attending public school, and living and going to school in the same community, can play on two unaffiliated teams during the same season.
+Some examples: a 7th grader from the territory covered by Eau Claire North High School can play on that team's "Blue" team one week and on its "Red" team another week, and "up" on the 8th grade team another week – these teams are all "affiliated."
 But that same player cannot play on a different weekend for another Eau Claire team that is not associated with the 7th and 8th grade teams described above.

-If a player living in School District A applies, for the upcoming semester, to attend school in School District B (either because the player is in the process of moving or is open enrolling), or to attend a specific private school, once that player is accepted in writing at the second school (i.e., either School District B or the private school), that player has the option to play for either the community where he/she is currently living (School District A) or the team associated with the school to which he/she will be attending the next semester (School District B or the private school in question).
+• If a player living in School District A applies to attend school in School District B (either because the player is in the process of moving or is open enrolling), for the upcoming semester, or to attend a specific private school, once that player is accepted in writing at the second school (i.e., either School District B or the private school), that player has the option to play for either the community where they are currently living (School District A) or the team associated with the school they will be attending the next semester (School District B or the private school in question).
 Where an application process is required (i.e., open enrollment situation and private school application process), acceptance by the new school must be in writing – it's not sufficient that an application has been made or that the player's parents have been informed orally that their son/daughter "will" or "probably will" be admitted at some point in the future.
+A copy of this acceptance must be sent to the GNBL office for our records.

-Certain children of teachers who are paid to teach and be the head varsity basketball coach in a district in which they do not live.
-For example, in the case of a head varsity coach who lives in District A, but is paid to teach and be the head coach of District B's girls varsity basketball team, that coach's daughters (not sons) can play on a team representing either District A or B during the 2023-2024 season, but cannot play for both.
+• Certain children of teachers who are paid to be the head varsity basketball coach in a district in which they do not live.
+For example, a head varsity coach who lives in District A, but is paid to be the head coach of District B's girls varsity basketball team, can have their daughters play on a team representing either District A or B during the 2024-2025 season, but cannot play for both.
 The same is true of a boys varsity coach's son.
 The rationale for this rule exception is that the child in question will very likely play for their parent once they get to high school and should be allowed to play with their prospective high school teammates while younger.

 Also, a middle school basketball coach, who lives in District A, but is paid by District B to teach in their schools and/or coach a middle school basketball team, will be allowed to have his/her son or daughter (as long as his/her son/daughter is the same gender and in the same grade as the grade the parent is coaching) play in Saturday League meets, in limited situations, for the team representing District B. For that to be allowed, both of the following conditions must be met:

-The player in question is not playing "up" solely for the purpose of playing for his/her parent.
-In other words, a 5th or 6th grader living in District A cannot play on District B's 7th grade team coached by his/her parent, even if all the other conditions above are met.
+• The player in question is not playing "up" solely for the purpose of playing for their parent.
+In other words, a 5th or 6th grader living in District A cannot play on District B's 7th grade team coached by their parent, even if all the other conditions above are met.

-The rationale for this latter middle school coach exception to the general rule against players from multiple districts playing on the same team, is to allow coaches who are contractually-obligated to coach another team of the same age as his/her son or daughter, the opportunity to spend quality time with his/her child on weekends.
+The rationale for this latter middle school coach exception to the general rule against players from multiple districts playing on the same team, is to allow coaches who are contractually obligated to coach another team of the same age as their son or daughter, the opportunity to spend quality time with their child on weekends.

 The objective of this rule as detailed in the various bullets above, is to have League teams that are community-based, and not regional or metropolitan area all-star teams.